mesu-ai/dark-mode/README.md

 ```
 ---

-## Recommendation
+### **Recommendation**
-For simplicity and a clean setup, using getThemeScript is often the best choice, especially for projects where ease of integration and minimal file management are priorities.
-It’s also ideal for teams that prefer not to have extra files in public or are working on smaller projects.
+For simplicity and a clean setup, **using `getThemeScript` is often the best choice**, especially for projects where ease of integration and minimal file management are priorities.
+It’s also ideal for teams that prefer not to have extra files in `public` or are working on smaller projects.

-However, for larger projects or production-level apps where caching and modularity are important, using public/theme-script.js can improve load times slightly and centralize your theme logic.
+However, for **larger projects or production-level apps** where caching and modularity are important, **using `public/theme-script.js`** can improve load times slightly and centralize your theme logic.

 In summary:
-Smaller projects or simpler setups → getThemeScript
+- **Smaller projects or simpler setups** → `getThemeScript`
-Larger projects or production-focused apps → public/theme-script.js
+- **Larger projects or production-focused apps** → `public/theme-script.js`

+Let me know if you’d like further customization in setup based on these considerations!

 ### Using a Script File Instead of Inlining the Script